Kenji776/Salesforce-JWT-oAuth-Tool/readme.txt

 Question: What is this for?

 Answer: When configuring a Salesforce Connected app to use certificates to authenticate you will use JSON Web Tokens to authenticate.
 This application can take your certificate's key file and sign a request to create a JWT.
 That JWT can then be used to sign HTTP requests to your Salesforce connected app and interact with it.
+This application assumes you already have your connected app configured as outlined at https://salesforcecentral.com/accessing-salesforce-with-jwt-oauth-flow/

 This application also allows you to authorize a user to use the given connected app.
 By default if your user has not logged in and you attempt to use the connected app you will recieve an error